How to Take Perfect Notes with Your Voice Using AI and Notion

 Here’s a 14-minute voice note I took recently, in which I brain-dump some thoughts on a video idea:

 After I stopped recording, my transcript and summary showed up in Notion in just 90 seconds.
-The cost? $0.09.
-That’s 9 cents for a near-perfect transcription of 14 minutes of audio, plus a summary.
+The cost? $0.
+That’s right – free, as in beer. $0 for near-perfect transcription of 14 minutes of audio, plus a summary.

 You can see the entire thing here.